corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/firewall-deployment.md

 ##### Corda network connectivity

-Before nodes can be configured, Corda Network administrator will need to provide:
+Before nodes can be configured, a Corda network administrator will need to provide:

 * Network root trust store file: `network-root-truststore.jks` and password for it in this example assumed to be `trustpass`;